-In the chart above, the graph with the Ostrich shows the most critical case where the entire sale team’s EBITDA is negative.
+In the chart, the graph with the Ostrich shows the most critical case where the entire sales team’s EBITDA is negative.
 The Elephant (the authors say this is the most typical) depicts the state where the entire sales group’s EBITDA is just marginally profitable.
 Finally, the holy grail of sales performance curves, the Giraffe, shows a sales team with a very profitable EBITDA.

 The Troppe and Norgaard paper also provides information on tracking sales performance for individual salespeople.
 Their research shows that in many cases 20% of the sales team will provide 100% of the EBITDA.
 They explain that the other 80% actually subtract from the total.